azulkipli/cra_starter/README.md

 # CRA Semantic UI

-This is ReactJS starter template with some cool features such as hot-reload, async import for code splitting, browser history router with react-router-dom, and custom webpack config without eject using react-app-rewired.
+ReactJS starter template with some cool features such as hot-reload, async import for code splitting, browser history router with react-router-dom, and custom webpack config without eject using react-app-rewired.

-This template was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).<br/>
+This template was bootstrapped with [CRA](https://github.com/facebookincubator/create-react-app).<br/>
 Other libraries used;

 * [Mobx](https://mobx.js.org)